pascalbe-dev/ubuntu-os-setup/README.md

 - open a new terminal
 - copy and run this command: `wget -O - https://raw.githubusercontent.com/pascalbe-dev/ubuntu-os-setup/master/install.sh | bash`

+## Update after changes

+- open a new terminal
+- copy and run this command: `ansible-playbook developer-ubuntu.yml --ask-become-pass`

 ## Manual todos after the installation

 - log out and back in again